What is hypothyroidism?

 Hypothyroidism – course and prognosis

-The course of hypothyroidism depends on its cause.
-Hypothyroidism due to autoimmune thyroiditis (chronic lymphocytic thyroiditis, Hashimoto’s thyroiditis) is the most common: symptoms develop only gradually.
-This is because thyroid tissue is destroyed only slowly.
-In addition, the remaining thyroid gland can compensate for cell loss for a long time by increasing hormone production.
-After a certain point, however, this is no longer possible.
-The amount of hormone produced is then no longer sufficient, so that symptoms increasingly develop.
 However, with the intake of thyroid hormones, the disease can usually be managed without any problems.
 Symptoms may appear more quickly in acquired hypothyroidism of a different cause, such as when the thyroid gland must be partially or completely removed due to a tumor.
 Here, too, the missing amount of hormone must be replaced with medication.
 Then, as a rule, complaints such as constipation, fatigue and dry skin disappear.
 In the case of congenital hypothyroidism, hormone replacement therapy must be started as soon as possible after birth.
 Otherwise, there is a risk of severe growth and development disorders.

 Interdisciplinary thyroid center

 Eight specialist disciplines work together regularly at the Thyroid Center of the USZ.
 Experts from nuclear medicine, endocrinology, the ORL clinic, visceral surgery, pathology, radio-oncology, oncology and interventional radiology meet weekly at the thyroid report.
-This is where patients’ findings are presented and quickly assigned to the relevant specialist clinic.
+This is where the patient’s findings are presented and quickly assigned to the relevant specialist clinic.